 As you know, reducing risk in the workplace involves a lot more than making sure people are wearing hardhats and goggles.
+It's about more than avoiding regulatory fines.
 Safety and compliance are simply table stakes.
 Time, money, space, and even your reputation are on the line when assemblies and subsystems are put into operation.
 Why take unnecessary risks when there is a better way?

-A 2015 survey by PricewaterhouseCoopers revealed that focusing on risk management saves time on the front end of a business decision, and on the back end it relieves the cost of responding to a previously unseen risk!
+A 2015 survey by PricewaterhouseCoopers revealed that focusing on risk management saves time on the front end of a business decision, and on the back end it relieves the cost and time challenges of responding to a previously unseen risk!